Persecution of Muslims in Myanmar: Background

 According to Amnesty International, the Rohingya Muslim people have continued to suffer from human rights violations under the Burmese junta since 1978, and many have fled to neighbouring Bangladesh as a result.
 However, the reality is that the Rohingya people have been oppressed for many years prior to 1978, though perhaps not as significantly.
 They have lived in Myanmar for centuries but tensions with Myanmar's Buddhist majority have caused discrimination and harassment.
 Cases of rape, torture, arbitrary detention, and violence against Rohingya are commonplace, with many incidents going unreported as enforcement officers turn a blind eye.
 These perpetrators are not solely confined to the local population, but also include the authorities and law enforcers themselves.
 Tensions increased in 2012, when three Rohingya Muslim men were convicted of raping a local Rakhine Buddhist woman, which led to the 2012 Rakhine State riots.
 There are currently over a million Rohingya people living in Myanmar, however, systemic oppression has led to an increase in migrations.
 In early 2015 alone, around 25,000 asylum-seekers, consisting of Rohingyas and Bangladeshis, sailed out of the Rakhine State to seek refuge in neighbouring countries.
-Aside from Bangladesh, majority of asylum-seekers also set out to other South-east Asian countries such as Thailand, but also to Malaysia and Indonesia, which are predominantly Muslim countries.
-Mass exoduses due to persecution and mass violence, such as the one in 2012, has happened before in 1978 and 1992, with many of the fleeing Rohingya people being marginalized and excluded in host States.
+Aside from Bangladesh, the majority of asylum-seekers also set out to other South-east Asian countries such as Thailand, but also to Malaysia and Indonesia, which are predominantly Muslim countries.
+Mass exoduses due to persecution and mass violence, such as the one in 2012, have happened before in 1978 and 1992, with many of the fleeing Rohingya people being marginalized and excluded in host States.
 They are often not recognized and not protected as refugees, and as a result, they live in extreme poverty, have to resort to illegal employment and are vulnerable to exploitation.